 SPA 102: Elementary Spanish II (4 credits) G SPA 111: Elementary Spanish I &II (4 credits) SPA 201: Intermediate Spanish I (4 credits) G SPA 202: Intermediate Spanish I (4 credits) G SPA 313: Spanish Conversation and Composition I (3 credits) G SPA 314: Spanish Conversation and Composition II (3 credits) G SPA 325: Introduction to Spanish Literature (3 credits) HU SLC/SPA 394: Special Topics: Human Rights in Argentina (3 credits) HU/G SPA 412: Advanced Spanish Conversation and Composition (3 credits) G SPA 428: Foundational Texts of Latin American Literature Since Modernismo (3 credits) L/HU/G SPA 472: Latin American Society: 5 Case Studies (3 credits) H/HU/G SLC/SPA 475: Latin American Film (3 credits) L/HU/G SPA 499: Individualized Instruction (1-3 credits)

-Students will stay in shared rooms in a student residencia for the program duration, with shared bathrooms, wifi, and linens provided.
+Students will stay in shared rooms in a safe, clean student hostel or residencia for the program duration, with shared bathrooms, common areas, wifi, and linens provided.

 Below you will find information that may help you in planning for your study abroad experience.
 Early discussions and planning can help to support you in having a positive experience abroad.
 We invite you to meet with the International Coordinator for this program to discuss any questions or concerns you may have.